1. Elle Driver - Darryl Hannah (Kill Bill)

 Clare Quilty - Peter Sellers (Lolita)

 I wanted to figure out a way to name check Sue Lyon in this list because she needs more recognition.
-But when it comes to LOLITA, the film really belongs to Peter Sellers who simply shows up and steals the film from James Mason whenever he pleases, dead panning his way through one hysterical impression after another.
+But when it comes to Lolita, the film really belongs to Peter Sellers who simply shows up and steals the film from James Mason whenever he pleases, deadpanning his way through one hysterical impression after another.
 My favorite incarnation is the above, as the dashing drama critic who hits suburbia like the X-ray vision king in the land of the blind.
-Feigning, perhaps, a moral interest in protecting Lolita from her obsessive drag of a "father," Quilty wants to whisk her away to a much safer future: making stag films in a continual drug-drenched orgy.
-Somehow that comes out as the more preferable choice for Lo, perhaps because Quilty's not pretending to be a protector.
-In Kubrick's unflinching eye, Satanic shadiness is more honest, moral and true than the righteous, violent hypocrisy of "normal" society.
+Feigning, perhaps, a moral interest in protecting Lolita from her obsessive drag of a "father," Quilty wants to whisk her away to a much safer future: making stag films in a continual drug-drenched orgy at a western dude ranch, and in Kubrick's unflinching eye, his Satanic shadiness is more honest, moral and true than the righteous, violent hypocrisy of Humbert and "normal" society.

 Shanghai Lilly - Marlene Dietrich (Shanghai Express)